October 15, 2024 Deadline: Contact Levi & Korsinsky To Join Class Action Suit Against PDD

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-22, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in PDD Holdings Inc. f/k/a Pinduoduo Inc. ("PDD" or the "Company") (NASDAQ: PDD) of a class action securities lawsuit.
+NEW YORK, Aug.
+27, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in PDD Holdings Inc. f/k/a Pinduoduo Inc. ("PDD" or the "Company") (NASDAQ: PDD ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of PDD investors who were adversely affected by alleged securities fraud between April 30, 2021 and June 25, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: